chi-initiative/kora-documentation/docs/contributing.md

 7. GitHub will then take you to a page to create a "pull request" containing your pages, from the newly-created branch in your forked repository and leading to the main kora-documentation repository.

     !!! note
-        In Git (and GitHub) nomenclature, a "pull request" is a request to bring content TO a particular branch FROM another particular branch.
+        In GitHub nomenclature, a "pull request" (known as a "request-pull" in Git) is a request to bring content TO a particular branch FROM another particular branch.
 As long as the branches are within the same system of connected repositories, then anyone who has one of those repositories can make a pull request for content from one branch to another (even two forked repositories).
 Though anyone can create the pull request, only the owner of the repository where the content is going TO can accept the request.

     Highlighted below is, from left-to-right, the repository where the changes are going TO (owned by chi-initiative), the branch of that repository it is going TO (master), the arrow indicating the direction of the change, then the repository it is coming FROM (your own repository, or in the case of the example, one owned by the bsgeyer account), and then the branch of the repository it is coming FROM (the newly-created "patch-1" branch).